• Skip to primary navigation

 • Contact Science Sparks

-This is a lovely activity to show the effect of convection.
-Little ones will love it just for the moving snake and it is a great way to get older ones to start thinking about the process.
+This is a lovely activity to demonstrate convection.
+Younger children will love it just for the moving snake, and it’s a great way for older children to start to understand what convection means.

 Scissors